UWSEDS/uwseds.github.io/projects.md

 * Brief background on the problem you're solving to motivate a technology for which you need a python library (e.g., interactive maps).
 * One slide description of a use case in which the technology is required.
-* One slide that describes at least two python libraries that potentially address your technology requirement.
+* One slide that describes two to three python libraries that potentially address your technology requirement (3 preferred)
 * One slide side-by-side comparisons of the technologies.
 This will require that you actually install and use the technologies.

 ## Final Project Presentation

-We will likely use a poster presentation format for this year.
-In the past, we have done oral presentations.
+We will have oral presentations with slides for this year.
+In the past, we have done either oral or poster presentations.

-### Instructions for oral presentations (likely not for 2022)
+### Instructions for oral presentations

-Teams will present their projects using slides in 10 minute oral presentation.
+Teams will present their projects using slides in 7 minute oral presentation.
 The presentation should include:

 * Background.
 Describe the problem or area being addressed.
 * Data used.
 What data did you use?
 How was it obtained?
 What are its limitations?